SirRyu99/Just-Cause-3-autosplitter/README.md

 ## Currently known bugs:

 - As mentioned before, the bug where it will split while you discover Sancte Esteban.
 That’s the monastery very close to the town Rondella.
 All other churches are disabled.
-Probably only interesting for 100% runs.
-I probably will not fix this, so you should include a split like “discovering Sancte Esteban” into your splits.
+Most likely only relevant for 100% runs.
+I probably won’t be fixing this, so you should consider adding a split like "Discovering Sancte Esteban" to your own splits.

 ## On the to-do list (maybe):